alanlivio/docxreviews2txt/README.md

 # docxreviews2txt

-Command line tool to extract review changes and comments from a docx file as plain text.
+Command line tool to extract review changes from a docx file as plain text.
+It is useful when reviewing a PDF file as docx, and you need to share the changes as plain text.
-It is particullary usefull after do review changes in pdf files at docx editor (e.g., MS Word, gdocs).

 ## How to install?